Adahua-yang/TSCNN/README.md

 # Two-Stage Convolutional Neural Network (TSCNN)

-This is code for paper: `Person Re-identification Using Two-Stage Convolutional Neural Network` by Yonghui Zhang, Jie Shao, Deqiang Ouyang and Heng Tao Shen (submitted to ICPR 2018).
+This is code for paper: [Person Re-identification Using Two-Stage Convolutional Neural Network]() by Yonghui Zhang, Jie Shao, Deqiang Ouyang and Heng Tao Shen (accepted by ICPR 2018).

 ## Dependency Required